 There’s a sure-fire way to start your day off on the wrong foot…hit the snooze button 3 or 4 times…read a few bad emails…and then jump out of bed in a rush to get ready for the day.
 But when you are meditating, you are starting out your day with a calm and silent mind.

 That means don’t roll over first thing and look at your phone.
-Build discipline in yourself to avoid checking your notifications until after your morning routine.
+Build discipline in yourself to avoid checking your notifications until after your morning meditation routine.
 Otherwise, your mood will get hijacked and it’s hard to recover from a bad mood.
+Once you start, you’ll notice your energy levels improving, as well as other mental health benefits.

 2. Start on Your Own Terms

-Starting your day off right means you wake up, take control of your mind (meditation) and take your day into your own hands.
+Starting your day off right means you wake up, take control of your mind (meditate in the morning) and take your day into your own hands.
 By being alone and focusing on your breathing, you don’t let others influence your emotions and thoughts.
 Instead, you decide when you’re mentally ready to handle the day.

 3. Sets Precedent For Your Mindset

-Meditation also sets a tone for the rest of the day.
-When you start out calm and quiet, you’ll be in a much better mental state to handle stress.
+Meditation practice also sets a tone for the rest of the day.
+When you start out calm and quiet with a morning meditation routine, you’ll be in a much better mental state to handle stress.

-I knew that there would be benefits of starting my day off in the right frame of mind…but I didn’t know that my meditation routine would help me other times throughout the day.
+I knew that there would be benefits if I were to start my day off in the right frame of mind…but I didn’t know that my morning meditation routine would help me other times throughout the day.
 What I learned is that I can equalize myself quickly in a stressful situation.
 We can’t keep stress from happening, but we can prepare our minds in advance to handle them.
-You might find that if you start practicing meditation every day, you can calm yourself down quickly.
+You might find that if you start practicing meditation daily, you can calm yourself down quickly.

-Meditation is like lifting weights at the gym and building muscle…only you’re working out your brain.
-It gives you control over your mind.
-The more you workout, the stronger your mind will become.
+Meditation practice is like lifting weights at the gym and building muscle…only you’re working out your brain.
+It gives you control over your body and mind.
+The more you work out, the stronger your mind will become.

 If you are new to meditation, check out the 7 guided meditations written by Nikita, from The Path Provides.